Other Planning Policy

 To read the 5-year housing supply committee report, assessment or to view the detailed schedule of residential sites within the housing supply go to:

 Brownfield Land Register Open or Close

 The Town and Country Planning (Brownfield Land Register) Regulations 2017 requires the Council to prepare, maintain and publish a register of previously developed (Brownfield) land.
-This register must be published by 31st December 2017 and should be reviewed at least once a year.
+This register was first published by 31st December 2017 and was reviewed in November 2018.

 The purpose of brownfield land registers is to provide up-to-date and consistent information on previously developed land that is considered to be appropriate for residential development.
 The Government hopes that this will help housebuilders to identify suitable sites quickly and speed up the construction of new homes.

 The Regulations 2017 set out the criteria which local authorities have to follow in preparing and publishing a Brownfield land register.
 This requires that the register is provided in a spreadsheet style and published in a standard data format.
 The register consists of two parts; Part 1 should comprise all brownfield sites that a local planning authority has assessed as appropriate for residential development and Part 2 as a subset of Part 1 which is optional.
 However, Bolsover’s Brownfield Land Register currently comprises only a Part 1 register.

 In total, 15 brownfield sites have been identified which comprise approximately 32.3 ha of housing land and could accommodate up to 757 dwellings.
 To identify these sites different sources of datasets (e.g. brownfield sites from Housing Land Availability Assessment, brownfield sites with planning permission, etc.) were utilised.